ccgproject/ccgp_assembly/workflows/preasm/README.md

 #### Variables

-- `THREADS`: Number of threads that you will used to run the `BLAST` command.
+- `THREADS`: Number of threads that you will use to run the `BLAST` command.
 - `WD`: Working directory.
 This is a path.
-- `SEQDIR`: Path to directory where the HiFi sequencing data has been downloaded to.
+- `SEQDIR`: The path to the directory where the HiFi sequencing data has been downloaded.
 We are using only the `FASTA` Files.
 - `DBpath="/usr/local/src/HiFiAdapterFilt/DB"`: Follow instructions from [HiFiAdapterFilt](https://github.com/sheinasim/HiFiAdapterFilt) to understand this path.